Riding Through the Lava on an Icelandic Horse

-A map and a camera were all I needed to explore the beautiful City of Reykjavik and to enjoy it in all its glory.
-This sunny Friday was the perfect day to go out for a walk around Iceland´s amazing capital city, I really enjoyed discovering and visiting so many beautiful places.
+A map and a camera were all I needed to explore the beautiful city Reykjavik and to see it in all its glory.
+It was a sunny Friday, a perfect day to go outside for a walk in the capital city of Iceland.
+I discovered and visited so many beautiful places.

 I made a quick stop at the hot dog stand at 11 am.
 It was too early to have lunch, so I didn’t order anything.
 Surprisingly, though, there was already a long queue of people who wanted to get a hot dog.
 I don’t know what it is that makes the Icelandic hot dogs so special, but they just taste amazingly good.
 At least, that is what I had heard!
 I really recommend that tourists try a hot dog, several people have told me these hot dogs are different, in a good way, and very delicious.
 I haven’t tasted one myself, but this is certainly on my to-do-in-Iceland list!
 Njóta máltíð!
 (Enjoy the meal!)